 Imagine fleets of firefighting drones sent into forest fires to cut down trees and navigate water delivery to stop fire outbreaks.
 Think about a piece of software that lets you try-on cosmetics using your cell phones.
-An application that gives you a chance to perceive how new furniture may look in your living room.
+Computer Vision Technology gives you a chance to perceive how new furniture may look in your living room.
 An intelligent product that transforms the desired picture of your home into a completely estimated 3D model.
 To top that off, think of a Vehicle, that, well… Drives itself.
 The Embedded Cameras & SONAR Technology not only prevent the vehicle from going off track, but let it perceive what’s in front of it, and recognize Traffic Signs & Signals too.

 All these extraordinary Computer Vision examples are rapidly clutching a huge chunk of the booming AI (Artificial Intelligence) Market and evolving as a harbinger for era-defining innovations in the near future.
 Computer Vision is a branch of AI technology that has magically permeated in all walks of our lives.
 Whether it is social media platforms or consumer offerings, law enforcement or industrial production, this technology is spreading fiercely to roll out a big disruption in the computing world, the way “Mobile” did a decade ago.
 In addition, AI provides an edge to developers & technophiles to build amazing innovative products.

 Let’s understand what Computer Vision is, exactly

 Computer Vision is the discipline of teaching how computers see and understand digital images/videos.
 It encompasses all the tasks performed by biological vision systems, including seeing or sensing a visual stimulus, understanding and extracting complex information into a coherent form.
 This interdisciplinary field simulates and automates tasks that the human vision system can do using sensors, computers, and machine learning algorithms.